SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 “Is it like a dream or a nightmare?”
 The Arrow wasn’t sure how much it was okay to ask.

 “No, it was not a dream, it was a thing that happened.”
 She turned to face the Arrow and leaned her massive arms on her legs.
 “I know not how it is for other doomseekers, but this is how it was for me.
 I was collecting flecks of jasper, a … a mineral we add to our food.
-I was picking flakes of rock up off the ground when I saw a bee that could not fly and a horde of ants all around, one with wings.
+I was picking flakes of rock up off the ground when I saw a bee that could not [[Fly|fly]] and a horde of ants all around, one with wings.
 In that moment, that was all that I could see.
 It was like the rest of the world fell away, and the bee and the ants filled my sight.
 Though the bee was surrounded and the ants seemed to go on forever, I could see the ants were afraid.
 There were dozens of dead ants on the ground.”

 “What did you do?”